 We understand you will be keen to hear the outcome of your interview, so we aim to inform all applicants of the outcome within four working days after the interview has taken place.
 If there will be any delays in letting you know, we will keep you updated.

-- An overseas passport or ID card (in date)
+- An Irish passport or passport card (current or expired)